Everything you might want to know.

 Can our organization partner?+

-Yes — especially 4-H clubs, NC State Extension, Boys & Girls Clubs, YMCAs, Communities In Schools, libraries, and college access programs.
-Email hello@exponentialscholars.org and we'll get back to you.
+Yes — we work with schools, clubs, libraries, and community organizations across North Carolina.
+Email hello@ideachallengenc.org and we'll get back to you.

 Didn’t see your question?

-Email hello@exponentialscholars.org and we’ll get back to you within 3 business days.
+Email hello@ideachallengenc.org and we’ll get back to you within 10 days.